cwendorf/EASI/ITNS Examples/README.md

 ### Included Examples

-- Donohue: An example of a within-subjects design
+- Donohue et al: An example of a within-subjects design, from ITNS Ch.
+14
-- Rattan et al: An example of a between-subjects design
+- Rattan et al: An example of a between-subjects design, from ITNS Ch.
+14